ibexa/documentation-user/docs/site_organization/working_with_page.md

 As an administrator, you can configure which page layouts are available for an editor.
 On the **Admin** tab, click **Content Types**.
-Go to the Content Type you want to edit.
-In the **Field definitions** section, expand **Landing page** tab.
+Go to the Content Type that you want to edit.
+In the **Field definitions** section, expand the **Landing page** tab.
 Expand the **Select layouts** section, and define which layout will be available for this Page.
-To confirm changes, click **Save**.
+To apply changes, click **Save**.

-If you deselect a layout that is currently used, the user will have to change the layout to be able to edit the Page.
+If you deselect a layout that is currently used, the user has to change the layout to be able to edit the Page.

 ![Switch layout](img/switch_layout_window.png "Switch layout")